 Just before it’s done simmering, add in chopped bok choy so it has a minute or two to simmer and soften.

 Divide the noodles between the two bowls, pour over the broth, and add your toppings.
 Pouring the broth over the al dente noodles ensures they won’t overcook in the broth.

 The beauty of homemade ramen is adding whatever toppings you have got to have.
+There is no limit to the amount of add-ons you can have.
 Here are my favorites: